- We advise you to

 Embassy or Consulate of Thailand for the most up-to-date information.

 Australian tourists travelling to Thailand through one of the international airports on an Australian passport may currently enter Thailand for up to 30 days without obtaining a visa in advance.
 This is referred to as a "visa exemption".
-Australian tourists travelling overland into Thailand through a border crossing may enter Thailand for up to 15 days without obtaining a visa in advance.
+Australian tourists travelling overland into Thailand through a border crossing may enter Thailand for up to 15 days without obtaining a visa in advance, restricted to two entries per calendar year.
 A visa is required for longer stays or for travellers intending to work or to travel for purposes other than tourism in Thailand.

 A Multiple Entry Tourist Visa is valid for 6 months and allows a duration of stay of 60 days per visit.